salman-mukhtar/deploye-dotnet-core-mvc-app-to-google-cloud-using-traefic-and-letsencypt/README.md

 * **Logging/Connect in to a Cluster**

+Now we need to give **"kubectl"** access so that we can run commands.
 To log in to a cluster, perform the following steps:

 * Visit the GKE menu in Cloud Console.